Alazar30/portfolio-project/doc/01-component-brainstorming/01-component-brainstorming.md

 > Please use this section to share your designs.

-- Component Design #1: <!-- TODO: give component a name then delete this comment -->
+- Component Design #1: `FPL (Fantasy Premeir League) Data Tracker`

   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - This component will model a tool that collects and stores FPL player data including goals, assign, minutes played, and fixture difficulty.
+The kernel methods will only focus on data collection, while the secondary methods are going to perform analytics.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - `void addPlayer(String name, String stats)`: Adds a player and their statistics to `this`.
+    - `void removePlayer(String name)`: Removes a player from `this`.
+    - `void updatePlayersStats(String name, String stats)`: Updates a player's statistics in `this`.
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - `String getPlayerStats(String name)`: Gets and returns the statistics for a given player as a string.
+    - `String getTopScorers()`: Returns string of the top goal scorers.
+    - `String getBestPlayerByPosition(String position)`: Gets and returns the best plyers for a given position.
-  - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
+  - **Additional Considerations** (_note_: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, this component will be mutable because player data must be updated as new infomation comes in.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, this component will rely on internal classes.
+For example, it might use `Map.Pair` when extracting player statistics in the format of the key being a String of the player's name and the value being some data type of th player's statistics.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I am not sure at this time.
+Maybe the use of constant for positions like FORWARD or MIDFIELDER.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, I can implement my secondary methods using my kernel methods.
+This is mainly because the kernel methods do the basic action of just storing data.
+Then, the secondary methods will use this and be able to perform analysis on them.
+For example, `getTopScorers()` secondary method relies on stored goal statistics that are stored using the kernel method `addPlayer()` that adds a player and their statistics.

-- Component Design #2: <!-- TODO: give component a name then delete this comment -->
+- Component Design #2: `Music Playlist Manager`

   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - This component models a music playlist, which allows users to add, remove, and organize songs.
+The kernel handles storing songs and basic operations like checking length, while the secondary methods provide additional playlist management features.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - `void addSong(String song)`: Adds a song to the end of `this`.
+    - `String removeSong()`: Removes a song from the start of `this` and returns the song name as a String.
+    - `boolean containsSong(String song)`: Checks if a song is in `this`.
+    - `int size()`: Returns the size/number of songs in `this`.
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - `void shufflePlaylist()`: Randomizes the order of songs in `this`.
+    - `void flipPlaylist()`: Reverses `this`.
+    - `String getSong(int pos)`: Retrieves the song in the playlist at position `pos` from `this`.
+    - `String getSongsByArtist(String artist)`: Returns a string of songs by a specific artist from `this`.
-  - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
+  - **Additional Considerations** (_note_: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, this component will be mutable since songs can be added or removed anytime.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, this component could rely on internal classes.
+I am not completely sure.
+Maybe when extracting a song and its artist, `Map.Pair` could be used to extract the song name as the key and the artist as the value (since there could be multiple songs with the same artist, making it so the artist cannot be the key in the map).
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I am not sure if this component would need any enums or constants.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, I can implement my secondary methods using my kernel methods.
+This is because the kernel methods manage the storage of songs while the secondary methods do things like shuffling and retrieving songs.
+For example, the secondary method `flipPlaylist()` can be implemented using iteration/loop by repeatedly removing the first song using the kernel method `removeSong()` and adding it back at the end using `addSong(String song)`.

-- Component Design #3: <!-- TODO: give component a name then delete this comment -->
+- Component Design #3: `To-Do List Manager`

   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - This component models a to-do list, which allows users to add, remove, and manage tasks.
+The kernel focuses on storing tasks, while the secondary methods allow for things like sorting and prioritization.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - `void addTask(String task)`: Adds a task to the end of `this`.
+    - `String removeTask()`: Removes a task from the start of `this`.
+    - `boolean containsTask(String task)`: Checks if a task exists in `this`.
+    - `int size()`: Returns the size/number of tasks in `this`.
   - **Secondary Methods**:

-    - <!-- TODO: list secondary methods then delete this comment -->
+    - `String getTask(int pos)`: Retrieves the task at index `pos` from `this`.
+    - `void moveToFront(int pos)`: Takes whatever task that's at index `pos` and moves it to the front/start of `this`.
+    - `void markTaskAsComplete(String task)`: Marks a task as done.
+    - `String getPendingTasks()`: Retrieves all pending tasks.

-  - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
+  - **Additional Considerations** (_note_: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, this component will be mutable since tasks will be added or removed anytime.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, this component could rely on internal classes but I am not completely sure right now.
+Maybe, when marking tasks as complete or to get pending tasks, `Map.Pair` could be used with the task as the key and the value being either marked as completed or pending.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I am not sure if this component needs any enums or constants.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, I can implement my secondary methods using my kernel methods since the kernel methods manage the storing of tasks, while the secondary methods provide task retrieval and reordering methods.
+For example, the secondary method `moveToFront(int pos)` can be implemented using the kernel method `removeTask()` to make the task at `pos` out of `this`, then reinsert it at the front using the kernel method `addTask(String task)`.

 ## Post-Assignment